nilportugues/php-sql-query-formatter/README.md

 <a name="block4"></a>
 ## 4. Fully tested
 Testing has been done using PHPUnit and [Travis-CI](https://travis-ci.org).
-All code has been tested to be compatible from PHP 5.3 up to PHP 5.6 and [HHVM](http://hhvm.com/).
+All code has been tested to be compatible from PHP 5.4 up to PHP 5.6 and [HHVM (nightly release)](http://hhvm.com/).

 To run the test suite, you need [Composer](http://getcomposer.org):